jas-tang/AHI_mindLAMP/README.md

 ![](https://github.com/jas-tang/AHI_mindLAMP/blob/main/images/3.JPG)

 It's important to note to create multiple users if you have multiple, separate people using the application.
 When creating a new user, a new participant ID will be generated for each individual.
 This will be important later when we try to extract the data.
+When creating another User, you can duplicate the activities and sensors from another User.

 ## Assigning Credentials
 Go back to the user screen and click on the key icon to manage credentials.